 Helps expand and strengthen schools of nursing to reduce the critical shortage of nurse educators needed to educate the nation’s registered nurses.
 The Council surveys institutions for nursing education trends and shares online graduate nursing courses.

-As of October 2017, four North Carolina institutions are members (listed here with their representatives to the Council):
+As of November 2018, four North Carolina institutions are members, listed here with their representatives to the Council:

 East Carolina University: Sylvia Brown, Dean

-University of North Carolina at Chapel Hill: Donna Havens, Dean
+University of North Carolina at Chapel Hill: Nilda Peragallo Montano, Dean

-University of North Carolina at Greensboro: Robin Remsburg, Dean, SREB Nursing Council Nominating Committee
+University of North Carolina at Greensboro: Robin Remsburg, Dean

 Doctoral Scholars Program